itsneufox/installation_openmp_ubuntu/README.md

 > *In this guide we are downloading the static version!<br>
 > Check the latest version marked with a green tag saying "Latest" [here](https://github.com/openmultiplayer/open.mp/releases), then right click the intended file and copy the link!*

-   - Extract the downloaded files
+   - Extract the downloaded files:
 ```sh
 tar -xzf open.mp-linux-x86.tar.gz
 ```
-   - Navigate to the extracted directory
+   - Navigate to the extracted directory:
 ```sh
 cd Server
 ```